jsherman212/xnuspy/README.md

 enough time before the device panics for logs to propagate.
 Re-compile xnuspy with `XNUSPY_DEBUG=1 make -B` and load the module again.
 After loading the module, if you haven't already, compile `klog` from `klog/`.
-Upload it to your device and do `stdbuf -o0 ./klog | grep find_replacement_kva`.
+Upload it to your device and do `stdbuf -o0 ./klog | grep shared_mapping_kva`.
 Run your hook program again and watch for a line from `klog` that looks like this:

-`find_replacement_kva: dist 0x780c replacement 0x100cd780c umh 0x100cd0000 kmh 0xfffffff0311c0000`
+`shared_mapping_kva: dist 0x780c replacement 0x100cd780c umh 0x100cd0000 kmh 0xfffffff0311c0000`

 If you're installing more than one hook, there will be more than one occurrence.
 In that case, `dist` and `replacement` will vary, but `umh` and `kmh` won't. `kmh`